 Berkeley International Office's mission is to enhance the academic experiences of international students and scholars by providing the highest levels of knowledge and expertise in advising, immigration services, advocacy, and programming to the UC Berkeley campus community.

 Services

 - Advising support for nonimmigrant students, scholars, staff, and faculty seeking permanent resident status

 - Visa document production for nonimmigrant students and scholars

 - A wide variety of programs and workshops

 - Training and support for campus department administrators working with visiting scholars

 - Preparation of petitions for permanent resident status for international faculty

 Advising Hours

 Advisers are available to meet with you on a daily basis.
-Students can choose from daily virtual or in-person appointments and daily drop-in virtual advising hours for more urgent issues.
+Students can choose from daily drop-in virtual or inperson advising hours.

 Drop-in advising for visiting scholars or faculty seeking permanent resident status is not available due to the complex nature of those cases.
 Please make a one-hour appointment by calling our main office at (510) 642-2818 or emailing us at jscholar@berkeley.edu.

 Office Hours

 Monday through Friday 9am-12pm and 1pm-4pm

 Location

 2150 Shattuck Avenue, Suite 500 Berkeley, CA 94704

 Email

 internationaloffice@berkeley.edu

 Website

 internationaloffice.berkeley.edu

 Student Advising Hours:

-Drop-In Virtual Advising Monday, Tuesday, Thursday, & Friday
+Drop-In Virtual Advising Monday, Tuesday, Thursday, & Friday, 10 a.m. - 12 p.m.

-10 a.m. - 12 p.m., 1 - 4 p.m.
+Drop-In In-Person Advising Monday, Tuesday, Thursday, & Friday, 1 - 4 p.m.

-In-Person Advising Appointments Monday-Tuesday 10 a.m.-12 p.m., Thursday-Friday 1-4 p.m.
 Please see our Student Services webpage for more information.
 Advising for Visiting Research Scholars, Professors or Lecturers: To speak to an adviser, please make an appointment by calling our main office at (510) 642-2818 or emailing us at jscholar@berkeley.edu.
 A Glimpse of UCB History and Traditions